-The Dead Dog Tree
+The Dead Dog Tree by Steven John

 We halt our walk for you to look at The Dead Dog Tree.
 Hanging by sodden, redundant leads, rain- filled wallets of clear plastic with smudged photos of deceased canines.
 We were going to scatter our dog’s ashes here but never got round to it.
 I poured them onto the compost heap.
 I lied and said I’d poured them under the beech tree, but you’ve never let me forget it anyway.
 You read each card and your eyes well up.
 Some, you’ve memorized.